 Orange PI Zero Interface board

 Infrared control in Linux is handled by project LIRC .
 LIRC allows you to decode and send infra-red signals of many commonly used remote controls.
-The most important part of LIRC is the lircd daemon which decodes IR signals received by the device drivers and provides the information on a socket.
+The most important part of LIRC is the lircd daemon, which decodes IR signals received by the device drivers and provides the information on a socket.
 It also accepts commands for IR signals to be sent if the hardware supports this.
-The second daemon program called lircmd will connect to lircd and translate the decoded IR signals to mouse movements.
+The second daemon program called lircmd, will connect to lircd and translate the decoded IR signals to mouse movements.
 You can e.g., configure X11 to use your remote control as an input device.
-In this tuturial we are focussing only on the lircd daemon .
+In this tutorial we are focusing only on the lircd daemon .

 root@orangepizero:~# cat /etc/armbian-release BOARD=orangepizero BOARD_NAME="Orange Pi Zero" VERSION=5.25 LINUXFAMILY=sun8i BRANCH=default ARCH=arm IMAGE_TYPE=stable

-In the Armbian version mentioned above the IR kernel module for Orange pi is not loaded defual so we need to load module ourself.
+In the Armbian version mentioned above the IR kernel module for Orange Pi is not loaded default so we need to load the module ourselves.

 After loading the module check if the device node is created and if that exist you can test the incoming IR signal.

 ls /dev/lirc0 # if the above command runs and waits then press any key in your IR remote pointing it to the OPi IR Receiver mode2 -d /dev/lirc0 space 16777215 pulse 9008 space 4480 pulse 608 space 552 pulse 584 space 544 pulse 584 space 552 pulse 584 space 544 pulse 584